 Overall, hallucinogens do not have addictive qualities; however, individuals can build a tolerance, thus needing larger quantities to produce similar effects (Wu, Ringwalt, Weiss, & Blazer, 2009).
 Furthermore, there is some evidence that long-term use of these drugs results in psychosis, mood, or anxiety disorders due to the neurobiological changes after using hallucinogens (Weaver & Schnoll, 2008).

 Similar to hallucinogens and a few other substances, cannabis is also derived from a natural plant—the hemp plant.
-While the most powerful of hemp plants is hashish, the most commonly known type of cannabis, marijuana, is a mixture of hemp leaves, buds, and tops of plants (SAMHSA, 2014).
+While the most powerful of hemp plants is hashish, the most commonly known type of cannabis, marijuana, is a mixture of hemp leaves, buds, and the tops of plants (SAMHSA, 2014).
 Many external factors impact the potency of cannabis, such as the climate it was grown in, the method of preparation, and the duration of storage.
 Of the active chemicals within cannabis, tetrahydrocannabinol (THC) appears to be the single component that determines the potent nature of the drug.
 Various strains of marijuana have varying amounts of THC; hashish contains a high concentration of THC, while marijuana has a small concentration.

 THC binds to cannabinoid receptors in the brain, which produces psychoactive effects.
 These effects vary depending on both an individual’s body chemistry, as well as various strains and concentrations of THC.
 Most commonly, people report feelings of calm and peace, relaxation, increased hunger, and pain relief.
 Occasionally, negative symptoms such as increased anxiety or paranoia, dizziness, and increased heart rate also occur.
 In rare cases, individuals develop psychotic symptoms or schizophrenia following cannabis use (Donoghue et al., 2014).

-While nearly 20 million Americans report regular use of marijuana, only ten percent of these individuals will develop a dependence on the drug (SAMHSA, 2013).
+While nearly 20 million Americans report regular use of marijuana, only 10% of these individuals will develop a dependence on the drug (SAMHSA, 2013).
 Of particular concern is the number of adolescents engaging in cannabis use.
 One in eight 8th graders, one in four 10th graders, and one in three 12th graders reported use of marijuana in the past year (American Academy of Child and Adolescent Psychiatry, 2013).
 Individuals who begin cannabis abuse during adolescence are at an increased risk of developing cognitive effects from the drug due to the critical period of brain development during adolescence (Gruber, Sagar, Dahlgren, Racine, & Lukas, 2012).
 Increased discussion about the effects of marijuana use, as well as psychoeducation about substance abuse in general, is important in preventing marijuana use during adolescence.

+184.108.40.206.
+Using drugs in combination.
 It is not uncommon for substance abusers to consume more than one type of substance at a time.
 This combination of substance use can have dangerous results depending on the interactions between substances.
 For example, if multiple depressant drugs (i.e., alcohol, benzodiazepines, and/or opiates) are consumed at one time, an individual is at risk for severe respiratory distress or even death due to the compounding depressive effects on the central nervous system.
-Additionally, when an individual is under the influence of one substance, judgement may be impaired, and ingestion of a larger amount of another drug may lead to an accidental overdose.
+Additionally, when an individual is under the influence of one substance, judgment may be impaired, and ingestion of a larger amount of another drug may lead to an accidental overdose.
 Finally, the use of one drug to counteract the effects of another drug—taking a depressant to combat the effects of a stimulant—is equally as dangerous as the body is unable to regulate homeostasis.

 You should have learned the following in this section:

-- Substance Intoxication occurs when a person has recently ingested a substance leading to significant behavioral and/or psychological changes.
+- Substance intoxication occurs when a person has recently ingested a substance leading to significant behavioral and/or psychological changes.

-- Substance Withdrawal occurs when there is a cessation or reduction of a substance that has been used for a long period of time.
+- Substance withdrawal occurs when there is a cessation or reduction of a substance that has been used for a long period of time.

 - Depressants include alcohol, sedative-hypnotic drugs, and opioids.